 "The 820 and the 920 launch is absolutely critical.
 But high expectations should be kept in check, because these are two products that are launching halfway through Q4 into an extremely competitive market and they are expensive products," said Geoff Blaber, who leads mobile device research at CCS Insight.

 The introduction of more low-end and low-cost Windows Phones is what will drive volumes for Nokia, according to Blaber.
-That fact is apparent to Nokia as well.
-It will expand the Lumia range to lower price points next year, according to Elop.

 The Lumia 820 and Lumia 920 were announced on Sept.
 5.